YSCHGroup/JBrix/README.md

 #### IMPORTANT!
 You are allowed to simply enter the directory path inside the `path="[PATH]"` attribute.
 It will only see it as a custom root directory for JBrix.
 This should also be the same place as 'JBrix.js' is located!
+There's also an attribute called debug, this enables or disables console logging errors, information etc about the library.

 ### • Import individual parts